NCLAT: Discoms can’t cancel PPA amid corporate insolvency process

-“This asset (PPA) needs to be kept intact and preserved during the process of corporate resolution and liquidation so that the liabilities of creditors and other stakeholders can be taken care of,” a two member Bench of the NCLAT, led by Justice Jarat Kumar Jain, said in its judgment on October 20.
+“This asset (PPA) needs to be kept intact and preserved during the process of corporate resolution and liquidation so that the liabilities of creditors and other stakeholders can be taken care of,” a two member bench of the NCLAT led by Justice Jarat Kumar Jain said in their judgment on October 20.

 Having defaulted on payment of Rs 63 crore loan given by Yes Bank, Lanco Infratech was taken to insolvency but could not find a buyer.
 The company was subsequently ordered to be liquidated.
 During the CIRP process, however, GUVNL moved to terminate the PPA it had signed with Lanco Infratech, after giving the due notice of 30 days.